ccorsi/learning/aboutme.md

 # Work Experience

 As I have mentioned above, I will now talk about my work experience and how this will be showcased [here](resume).
-Let me then start by stating that I have been a software engineer for than 25 years.
-Throughout this time, I have had a chance to learn many different aspect for being a software engineer, this include different programming languages, operating systems, architecting, designing, testing, concurrency, parallel, etc.
-I will be expanding on these details within the experience section.
+Let me then start by stating that I have been a software engineer for more than 25 years.
+Throughout this time, I have had a chance to learn many different aspect for being a software engineer, this include different programming languages, operating systems, architecting, designing, testing, concurrency, parallel, etc.  I will be expanding on these details within the experience section.

 # Blogging